Bonanzaville: Open Air Pioneer Village Museum in Fargo, North Dakota

 How Do You Visit Bonanzaville?

 Fargo, along with its twin city of Moorhead, Minnesota, and the adjacent cities of West Fargo, North Dakota, and Dilworth, Minnesota, form the core of the Fargo–Moorhead, ND-MN Metropolitan Statistical Area (MSA).
-The MSA is at the junction of the two Interstate highways, I-29 and I-94.

 Learn more about visiting Fargo / Moorhead.